CobbleSword/BurritoSpigot/README.md

 * CraftBukkit, Paper/TacoSpigot and Kohi

 ## How to build
+We have to use a patching system do to minecrafts copyright, so it's a little bit tricky
 * `cd BurritoSpigot-Server`
 * `./burrito dev`
 * Wait til all the files have be patched